 Digestive enzymes are proteins that your body produces to control chemical reactions.
 They speed up the breakdown of food into their building blocks e.g. protein is broken down into amino acids.
 Your pancreas, stomach, salivary glands and the brush border of your small intestine all release enzymes that aid in breaking down your food into nutrients it can absorb so that it can be transported to the liver and from there to other parts of the body.
 Digestive enzymes also protect your gut by breaking down inflammatory compounds such as lectins which are a major contributing factor to leaky gut.

 Digestive enzymes are essential for digestion but their functions and benefits do not end there.
-Over 3000 different enzymes have been identified in the human body although some people claim that we may have anywhere from 50,000 to 70,000 enzymes that regulate your every metabolic function such as boosting endurance1 and increasing nutrient intake to treat cancer.
-Supplementation of digestive enzymes have also been extensively used to treat metabolic disorders, obesity2, diabetes3 or intestinal disorders and inflammation4.
+Over 3000 different enzymes have been identified in the human body although some people claim that we may have anywhere from 50,000 to 70,000 enzymes that regulate your every metabolic function such as boosting endurance and increasing nutrient intake to treat cancer.
+Supplementation of digestive enzymes have also been extensively used to treat metabolic disorders, obesity, diabetes or intestinal disorders and inflammation.

 There are eight primary digestive enzymes, each designed to help break down different types of food:

 - Maltase: converting complex sugars from grains into glucose

 - Lactase: digesting milk sugar (lactose) in dairy products.
 As you age, your body’s production of lactase declines and hence, so does your ability to digest dairy.

 - Phytase: helps with overall digestion, especially in producing the B vitamins